 Staying here this Tet Holiday and looking for fun things to do with the kids?
-No need to panic, because the days of total Saigon shut down during Tet are over.
+No need to panic, because the old days of total Saigon shut down during Tet are over.
 To be honest, having the city to yourself without any school traffic jams sounds rather nice doesn’t it?
-And to soak up some real Vietnamese traditions during the stunning Tet flower markets plus experience the Lunar New Years fireworks, is also a great treat.
-That said, one could always use some inspiration to keep the little piggies occupied during this school holiday!
+And to soak up some real Vietnamese traditions during the stunning Tet flower markets plus experience the Lunar New Years fireworks is also a great treat.
+That said, one could always use some inspiration to keep the little mice occupied during this school holiday!

 Best kids things to do during Tet: which venues are open?